 From MO to SC, biologists worry over the decline

-gobblers is scheduled in a few counties with a historical
+for gobblers is scheduled in a few counties with a historical fall

-is reasonable enough: "Hunting of wild turkeys with dogs.
+the fine is reasonable enough: "Hunting of wild turkeys with dogs.
+Any

-Any person who hunts, pursues, captures or kills a wild
+person who hunts, pursues, captures or kills a wild turkey in this

 & Spitz... for baying large game (bear, moose),

-(bobcat, marten, fisher-cats) with these dogs from Norway,
+marten, fisher-cats) with these dogs from Norway, Sweden, Finland and